 Blogging and/or running an online business can get very lonely and it can be easy to feel isolated.
 That’s why I recommend that you find a community of like-minded bloggers and then become very active in the community.
 You will only get out of it as much effort as you put into it.
 I love the Declare Conference community.
 You can learn more about them at: DeclareConference.com

-I also love the iBloom community.
-I know that I would not be where I am today and would probably not have had the courage to release my NEW Scripture Coloring Book/Journal for Adults if it were not for the support and wisdom and prayers I receive from being a member of the iBloom Inner Circle.
+I know that I would not be where I am today and would probably not have had the courage to release my Scripture Coloring Book/Journal for Adults if it were not for the support and wisdom and prayers I receive from being a member of small group coaching programs.

 Tip#2: Focus on just ONE thing at a time!

 Don’t feel like you have to be on every social media platform, especially when you are first starting out.
 And don’t feel like you need to learn (or do) everything at once.
-For instance, this year my focus has been on building my audience.
+For instance, for the past couple of years my focus has been on building my audience.
 Therefore, I limited my activity and my learning to only those things that relate to building an audience.
-I didn’t attend webinars on how to create facebook ads to bring in more sales, or purchase courses on how to create an online course, etc. And staying focused helped me go from less than 200 to more than 1700 email subscribers in about 6 months (adding over 700 just this month.)
-And from less than one thousand pageviews/month to over ten thousand.
+I didn’t attend webinars on how to create facebook ads to bring in more sales, or purchase courses on how to create an online course, etc. And staying focused helped me nearly 100X my email list in 5 years.

 The resources that helped me the most are: